-In April, Google announced that retailers could list their products in the Shopping tab completely for free in the United States (opens in a new tab).
+In April, (opens in a new tab).
 And now, the search engine is expanding this into other parts of the world, which should take effect by mid-October.

 Google contends that this possibility should help retailers to make up for the difficult times they have been facing during the current pandemic.

 “For retailers, this change means free exposure to millions of people who come to Google every day for their shopping needs.
 For shoppers, it means more products from more stores, discoverable through the Google Shopping tab,” Google’s president of eCommerce, Bill Ready, said in the announcement.